deepblue-ts/poker-envs/README.md

 # poker-envs
-This repository provides both single- and multi-agent environments that work like Gymnasium and PettingZoo for playing Texas hold 'em poker.
+This repository provides both single-agent environments that work like Gymnasium for playing Texas hold 'em poker.
 We utilize poker platform Slumbot.